 Feel like an expert in the Emily mattress now?
 You should!
 But if you're still uncertain, continue reading to see how we reached these conclusions!

-My Green Mattress, the manufacturer and retailer of the Emily Crib Mattress, sent us a couple mattresses for testing (thank you!).
+My Green Mattress, the manufacturer and retailer of the Emily Crib Mattress, sent us a couple of mattresses for testing (thank you!).

 Shipping took about 3 days from order confirmation to arrival at our doorstep.

 The Emily crib mattresses are made in Willowbrook, IL, which is a small suburb of Chicago.
-According to the label, the Emily is made of both domestic (US) and imported materials.
+According to the label, the Emily mattress is made of both domestic (US) and imported materials.

 We were really happy to see that the Emily arrives in a big mattress box, and not rolled up (which we tend to dislike):